 Health care powers of attorney

 Most states have laws that spell out the requirements that are necessary for health care powers of attorney and what is needed for one to come into effect.
 Generally, a determination of medical incapacity by a doctor is required before the agent may exercise his or her powers under the document.
-Since there may be circumstances when a person is unable to make health care decisions on his or her own but may not meet the medical definition of incapacitated, it is important for long-term health plans to take this into consideration.
+Since there may be circumstances when a person is unable to make health care decisions on his or her own but may not meet the medical definition of incapacity, it is important for long-term health plans to take this into consideration.

 Speak to an elder law attorney